dozmorovlab/HiCcompare/README.md

 First you will need to obtain some Hi-C data.
 Data is available from the sources listed in the overview along with many others.
 You will need to extract the data and read it into R as either a 3 column sparse upper triangular matrix or a 7 column BEDPE file.
 For more details on data extraction see the vignette included with `HiCcompare`.

 Below is an example analysis using `HiCcompare`.
 The data in 3 column sparse upper triangular matrix format is loaded and the first step is to create a `hic.table` object using the `create.hic.table()` function.
 Next, the two Hi-C matrices are jointly normalized using the `hic_loess()` function.
-Finally, difference detection can be performed using the `hic_diff()` function.
-The `hic_loess()` and `hic_diff()` functions will also produce an MD plot for visualizing the differences between the datasets.
+Finally, difference detection can be performed using the `hic_compare()` function.
+The `hic_loess()` and `hic_compare()` functions will also produce an MD plot for visualizing the differences between the datasets.

 ```
 # load data